-On May 19-21, 2017 over 60 representatives from 16 U.S. states attended the tenth Hungarian Americans Together (HATOG X) conference, organized by the American Hungarian Heritage House (AHHH) and the Hungarian American Coalition (Coalition), with the support of the Hungary Initiatives Foundation (HIF).
+On May 19-21, 2017 over 60 representatives from 16 U.S. states attended the tenth Hungarian Americans Together (HATOG X) conference, organized by the American Hungarian Heritage House (AHHH) and the Hungarian American Coalition (Coalition), with the support of the Hungary Foundation (HIF).
 With a real focus on attracting young up-and-coming leaders, two-thirds of the participants were attending their first HATOG conference.

 HATOG is held in a different U.S. city every year to provide a forum for Hungarian organizations that work to maintain Hungarian heritage and culture in their communities.

 At HATOG X, we focused on youth outreach, which was extremely beneficial in terms of bridging the generations and working together to understand each other’s challenges.
 I fully expect this approach to become part of all future HATOGs!

 explained Andrea Lauer Rice, President of the Coalition and longtime HATOG organizer.
 Stefan and Erika Fedor, President of AHHH, and Andrea Lauer Rice, prepared and managed the conference.
 Hungarian American Coalition interns based in DC as part of the Coalition Internship Program, helped at every stage.

 The two-day HATOG conference was held at Marymount University in Arlington, VA.
 The event began Saturday, with short presentations on each participating organization’s activities.
 Coalition President Emeritus Max Teleki and Coalition Chairman of the Board Agnes Virga presented an overview of the mission and programs of the Coalition.
 Stefan Fedor’s introduction of AHHH followed during which he expressed his goal of cooperating with other organizations and providing opportunities to hold events at Marymount.